bbejeck/kafka-streams-in-action/README.md

 4. Add Kafka binary compatible with this release of Kafka Stream this repo uses.
 5. Data generation code.
 6. Canned JSON files to run with examples.
+7. Better description of this repo, how it's laid out and how to use source code.